 We’ve transformed millions of lives through our work around the globe.
 Meet the people we work alongside to build a better world and learn more about the solutions that offer healthier lives filled with hope and opportunity.

-In a forward-thinking partnership, Engineers Without Borders USA (EWB-USA), International Planned Parent Parenthood Federation/Western Hemisphere Region (IPPF/WHR), and the Clara Lionel Foundation are leveraging their strengths to ensure that health care facilities throughout the Caribbean are able to weather increasingly violent storms, and that the health care needs of women and girls are met in the wake of natural disasters and extreme weather events.
+Engineers Without Borders USA (EWB-USA), International Planned Parent Parenthood Federation/Western Hemisphere Region (IPPF/WHR), and the Clara Lionel Foundation are partnering to ensure that health care facilities throughout the Caribbean are able to weather increasingly violent storms, and that the health care needs of women and girls are met in the wake of natural disasters and extreme weather events.
 Read more

 Update: September 6 Engineers Without Borders USA’s thoughts go out to the victims of the catastrophic destruction from Hurricane Dorian.
 As all eyes are currently on the devastation Hurricane Dorian has and will continue to unleash, rest assured EWB-USA is Read more

 Engineers Without Borders USA (EWB-USA) Guatemala Country Office Deputy Director Waleska Crowe is acutely aware of the importance of education and the difficulties of obtaining one.
 A native Guatemalan who biked over an hour to her elementary school, Waleska knows first hand the lengths parents and their children go to secure an education.
 Read more

 In celebration of its fifth anniversary, the Community Engineering Corps (CECorps) and its alliance partners, the American Society of Civil Engineers (ASCE), and the American Water Works Association (AWWA) launched “What’s in My Backyard?”
 (WIMBY).
 The campaign connects underserved communities in the United States with volunteer engineers to address local infrastructure problems, one of the great challenges of our time.
 Read more

 With water and access to healthcare comes life.